-Standard mic cables are used to plug the D/A into the 2-Bus input.
-Shields (pin 1) should not be lifted as this is done at the appropriate place inside the 2-Bus to keep the input cable shield from conducting ground current.
+Appropriate cables are used to plug the D/A into the 2-BUS LT input.
+Our diagrams show the use of an XLR breakout cable to illustrate the ideas.
+Shields should not be lifted as this is done at the appropriate place inside the 2-BUS LT to keep the input cable shield from conducting ground current.
 This is the beauty of the balanced connection.
-Pins 2&3 carry the signal across them (transverse mode) and noise that gets through the shield is picked up equally by both signal conductors (if they are a twisted pair).
-This "common mode" noise is canceled by the differential action (subtraction) of the instrumentation amplifier in the first stage of the 2-Bus.
+The signal pins carry the signal across them (transverse mode) and noise that gets through the shield is picked up equally by both signal conductors (if they are a twisted pair).
+This "common mode" noise is canceled by the differential action (subtraction) of the instrumentation amplifier in the first stage of the 2-BUS LT.
 Since the shield is not connected at both ends, current does not flow down the shield wire and no ground loop results from this interface.
 Audio goes through, noise is canceled, and grounds stay inside their respective pieces of gear.
 Beauty exists.

-An unbalanced D/A driving a 2-Bus presents no problem due to the differential action of the input stage.
+An unbalanced D/A driving a 2-BUS LT presents no problem due to the differential action of the input stage.

-These two scenarios cover the receiving side of the 2-Bus.
+These two scenarios cover the receiving side of the 2-BUS LT.
 The driving side uses the same principles but optimum system performance usually requires the use of the dreaded voltmeter plus possibly a soldering gun.
 Don't worry, read on.
-Let's look at the scenario where a 2-Bus drives the balanced input of an A/D converter (either on the DAT machine, or a separate component).
+Let's look at the scenario where a 2-BUS LT drives the balanced input of an A/D converter (either on the DAT machine, or a separate component).

 Equipment manufacturers are required by CE standards to connect pin 1 of an input XLR to chassis ground at the connector in order to get the coveted sticker that lets them sell gear in Europe.
 This can cause ground loops if the shield wire is allowed to hook both ends of the cable up.
 The problem stems from the fact that two grounds in a system are never at the same potential.
-They can be close if the two pieces if gear in question are in the same rack or a heavy gage wire is used to bolt both the chassis together.
+They can be close if the two pieces of gear in question are in the same rack or a heavy gage wire is used to bolt both the chassis together.
 Some people in desperation resort to using AC plug "ground lifts" to defeat the safety grounds (the third pin on an AC cord) in a random fashion until the system quiets down.
 This in our view is an unacceptable method of curing ground loop buzzes or hums.
 The diagram illustrates the problem and a solution follows.